-The Corporation specializes in the design, development, manufacture, repair, and overhaul of aircraft landing gear, hydraulic flight control actuators and fracture-critical components.
-For these activities, the Corporation employs 1,392 people and operates out of thirteen sites located in Longueuil (2 plants in Longueuil and an engineering and testing facility in St-Hubert) and Laval, Québec, Kitchener and Toronto, Ontario, Springfield and Cleveland, Ohio, Wichita, Kansas and Bolton, Runcorn (2 plants) and Nottingham, U.K.
+The Corporation employs 1,397 persons and operates out of fourteen sites located in Longueuil (1 plant in Longueuil and an engineering and testing facility in St-Hubert) and Laval, Québec, Kitchener, Cambridge and Toronto, Ontario, Springfield and Strongsville (Greater Cleveland), Ohio, Wichita, Kansas, Everett, Washington and Bolton, Runcorn (2 plants) and Nottingham, U.K. The head office is located in Longueuil, Québec.